-Get an early tax "refund" by adjusting your withholding
+To get an "early" refund, adjust your withholding

 Each year, millions of taxpayers claim an income tax refund.
 To be sure, receiving a payment from the IRS for a few thousand dollars can be a pleasant influx of cash.
 But it means you were essentially giving the government an interest-free loan for close to a year, which isn't the best use of your money.